 You don’t need a green thumb to grow this succulent.
-Aloe Vera is a low maintenance plant that does well in warm climates and plenty of sunlight.
+Aloe Vera is a low-maintenance plant that does well in warm climates and with plenty of sunlight.
 It doesn’t need frequent watering- watering weekly or bi-monthly is enough.
 It can also be planted in pots inside homes.

 So, there you go.
 You can save a lot on your beauty products with these easy-to-grow plants in your backyard.

-Growing these plants not only gives you an unlimited supply of skincare products, but also a chance to control the quality and purity of your skincare products.
-It is also a fulfilling experience to transform your own homegrown plants to homemade skincare products that heal your skin.
+Growing these plants gives you an unlimited supply of skincare products and a chance to control the quality and purity of your skincare products.
+It is also a fulfilling experience to transform your own homegrown plants into homemade skincare products that heal your skin.